garrigoose/Trivia-Night/README.md

  Warning - many seemingly simple games end up being much more complex than you might think!

+ ### &#x1F535; Stretch Goals (Not Mandatory):
+Add an API to your project!
 If you would like to make an App that performs an API/AJAX call instead of having a game function, you may send in a proposal with your idea to your squad leaders.
 All of the main project requirements (HTML, CSS, & JS files, daily commits, clean, working code) will still be applied.
 You may use any free API that you would like.
 Here is a good list of [Free Apis](https://github.com/toddmotto/public-apis)

 ## Requirements